-Unfortunately not, due to its very short duration (few $\mu$ sec), Its power can be very high (up to 10 W), but due to the mentioned short time of their existence the energy (work) is only on the level od 10 J, which correspond to approx. one day consumption of an old-fashoned 100 W light bulb.
+Unfortunately not, due to its very short duration (few $\mu$ sec), Its power can be very high (up to $10^{11}$ W), but due to the mentioned short time of their existence the energy (work) is only on the level of $10^7$ J, which correspond to approx. one day consumption of an old-fashioned 100 W light bulb.

 - introduction

 - electric charge, potential, field and current

+- Gaussian law in electrics

 - electric dipole

 - resistance, conductance, Ohm's law

 - resistivity, conductivity

 - Kirchhoff's circuit laws

 - dielectric materials, permittivity

-- capacitor, capacitance

 - alternating current

 - skin effect, dispersion